 Q: I am a veteran and qualify for benefits.
 Should I still complete the FAFSA?

 A: Yes.
 You may be eligible for federal and state aid in addition to your Veteran Educational Benefits.
-If you wish to be considered for the Yellow Ribbon program, the FAFSA is required.

 Q: I've never attempted to use benefits before.
 Where do I start?